nanocosmos/documentation-net/docs/cloud/analytics-api-releases-history.md

    -  count of up and down switches
    -  comparison of playouts with and without switches, if ABR is enabled
    -  comparison of playouts with ABR available and ABR not available
--  added: store monthly usage values for each organisation in separate Elasticsearch index
-   -  can be used to track trends and changes over months
 -  added metric for client versions for H5live and Webcaster
--  updated h5live pull token list
--  fixed: Elasticsearch NOT operator is used in parentheses to prevent unexpected query results

 ## 2.4 - initial webcaster metrics